mytech-today-now/business_scraper/database/README.md

 1. Check the migration status and logs
 2. Verify all required extensions are installed
 3. Ensure proper permissions are set
-4. Review the sample data for expected data formats
+4. Check the database schema documentation for expected data formats